tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ### onGoOnline

 On receiving the `goOnline` command, the onGoOnline handlers, if defined, will be called.
-Only if the handlers execute successfully, will the sequencer become online.
+Only if the handlers execute successfully, will the Sequencer become online.
 Hence, error handling for the block passed to onGoOnline needs to be taken care of by the script writer.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onGoOnline }